scala/docs.scala-lang/_overviews/scala3-macros/tutorial/quotes.md

 }
 ```
 The `Varargs` constructor just creates an `Expr[Seq[T]]` which we can efficiently splice as a varargs.
-In general any sequence can be spliced with `$mySeq: _*` to splice it a varargs.
+In general, any sequence can be spliced with `$mySeq: _*` to splice it as a varargs.

 ## Quoted patterns
-Quotes can also be used to check if an expression is equivalent to another or deconstruct an expression into it parts.
+Quotes can also be used to check if an expression is equivalent to another or to deconstruct an expression into its parts.

 ### Matching exact expression

-The simples thing we can do is to check if an expression matches another know expression.
+The simplest thing we can do is to check if an expression matches another known expression.
-Bellow we show how we can match some expressions using `case '{...} =>`
+Below, we show how we can match some expressions using `case '{...} =>`.

 ```scala
 def valueOfBoolean(x: Expr[Boolean])(using Quotes): Option[Boolean] =